schnittchen/carafe/docs/GettingStarted.md

 + config/deploy/production.rb
 ```

 Files behind `o` should be gitignored, the others checked in.
-In your `Capdfile`, add the following line
+In your `Capfile`, add the following line
 ```
 require "carafe"
 ```